Sherry, Wisconsin: History

 Henry Sherry was not a local, but instead lived in Neenah.
 He was a flour miller's son who operated a sawmill there and ended up owning many sawmills in the 1880s along with the one in Sherry: Oshkosh, Fond du Lac, Centralia, Auburndale, Milladore, Vesper, Marshfield, Aniwa, Kent, Mineral Lake, and Park Falls.

 The town (6x6 miles) of Sherry was established in 1885, taking its name from the community located within its borders.

 The unincorporated community known as Sherry was platted in 1899.

 Sherry's Presbyterian congregation formed around 1900 and built its brick church in 1903.
 The German Lutherans built their church one year later.
 In 1906 some Presbyterians started the Northwest Collegiate Institute, a Christian secondary school, on a 500-acre farm along Mill Creek.
 The students could work on the farm to pay their tuition.
 This school ran until 1921.

 As of 1923, the village included two general stores, a hotel, a garage, a cheese factory, and a real estate office.
 A stage ran from Sherry village two miles to the railroad station at Blenker twice a day.

 Geography

-According to the United States Census Bureau, the town has a total area of 35.4 square miles (91.6 km^{2}), of which, 35.3 square miles (91.3 km^{2}) of it is land and 0.1 square miles (0.3 km^{2}) of it (0.34%) is water.
+According to the United States Census Bureau, the town has a total area of 35.4 square miles (91.6 km^{2}), of which 35.3 square miles (91.3 km^{2}) is land and 0.1 square mile (0.3 km^{2}) (0.34%) is water.